Mexico captures Zetas drug kingpin in another blow to cartels

 Among the most notorious incidents pinned on the Zetas are the massacres of dozens of migrant workers, an arson attack on a Monterrey casino in 2011 that killed 52 and the dumping of 49 decapitated bodies near the same city in 2012.

+It is in Tamaulipas and in western Mexico, where a power vacuum was created by the break-up of the Knights Templar gang, that the government must focus its efforts now, he added.

-Founded by army deserters in the late 1990s, the Zetas initially acted as enforcers for the Gulf Cartel.
-But the group struck out on its own in early 2010.
+Founded by army deserters in the late 1990s, the Zetas initially acted as enforcers for the Gulf Cartel, based along the border with Texas and one of the oldest organized crime groups in Mexico.
+But the group struck out on its own in early 2010, setting off the most violent phase in Mexico’s drug war.

-Additional reporting by Dave Graham; Editing by Kieran Murray, Jeffrey Benkoe, Paul Simao and Jonathan Oatis
+Additional reporting by Dave Graham; Editing by Kieran Murray, Jeffrey Benkoe and Paul Simao